woodwardjd/lockbox/README.md

 background.
 You'll need to start it manually and keep it running.
 It will, however, catch up when you run it next time.

+Finally, the encryption scheme isn't necessarily upgrade friendly yet.
+What I mean by this is several things.
+First, it is currently not possible to have two or more people using a Dropbox share with Lockbox versions that don't match.
+Second, since the encryption and configuration formats have yet to stablize there is a chance that you'll have to delete the encrypted version (in Dropbox) completely upon a future Lockbox upgrade (though this absolutely does not mean you have to delete files in the Lockbox folder!)

 TODO
 ====